mashingan/anonimongo/examples/benchmark/readme.md

 python3 -m venv .
 ./script/activate
 pip install pymongo
+pip install motor # used in insertfind examples
 ```

 to create a Python environment in this particular folder and installing pymongo